nats_kv

 Connection name

-When monitoring and managing a production NATS system, it is often useful to know which connection a message was send/received from.
-This can be achieved by setting the connection name option when creating a NATS connection.
+When monitoring and managing a production NATS system, it is often useful to know which connection a message was sent or received from.
+To achieve this, set the connection name option when creating a NATS connection.
+Redpanda Connect can then automatically set the connection name to the NATS component label, so that monitoring tools between NATS and Redpanda Connect can stay in sync.

 Authentication